 - 15. German Wirehaired Pointer

 Pointing dogs, sometimes called bird dogs, have been around for nearly four centuries.
-And for most of that time they’ve been a go-to breed for hunters all around the world.
-As such, the pointer-types retain their hunting instincts developed in the past.
+And for most of that time, they’ve been a go-to breed for hunters all around the world.
+But even in a typical family setting, the pointer dogs still retain their hunting instincts.

 So what are pointer dogs used for?
-Unlike other gun dogs such as retrievers and flushing dogs, pointers would, well, point.
+Unlike typical gun dogs, such as retrievers and flushing dogs, pointers would “point” to their prey with their noses.
 Instead of actually fetching or flushing out prey, pointers assisted in leading the hunters toward game by directing them with their muzzle.

 So, I guess you can call them guides or assistants for bird hunters.
-And while they are not actually hunting, they do help a great deal on the field.
+And while they are not actually true hunting dogs, they do help a great deal on the field.